FOR THE SCIENCE OF ORAL MOTOR TREATMENT

 WE NEED YOU!

-We are welcoming new board members and would like to have an occupational therapy and lactation representatives.
+We are welcoming members and researchers .
 Please email firstname.lastname@example.org if interested.

 ETHICS and EVIDENCE BASED PRACTICE: